WHERE AEROSPACE TECHNOLOGY MEETS AIR BEARING systems

 Custom Design And Manufacturing

 We provide quality designs and craftsmanship to integrate into your products.
-Our engineers can quickly develop a design based on any type of application or requirements through detailed drawings and 3D CAD models.
+Our engineers can quickly develop a design based on any type of application or requirement through detailed drawings and 3D CAD models.
 We analyze complex issues regarding applications using nanometer-level technology for ultimate precision and accuracy.
 Our 3D solid modeling system gives us the ability to ensure that our parts fit and function before even reaching the testing phase.
 To obtain accurate drawings for your design, we share files in formats such as dxf, dwg, sat, iges, and more.
 Moreover, we offer additional support through the use of technical documents, providing you with test results and information needed to fulfill any potential requirements.
 Our engineering staff is always readily available, and our expertise in the aerospace industry allows us to provide you with superior service.

 Fast Turn Around Time

 Our experienced and skilled machinists run custom and OEM orders.
 Our flexibility allows us to fulfill multiple orders at once without sacrificing any quality.
+We ship our products exceptionally fast to anywhere in the world.

 We inspect all of our precisely-made parts after the initial manufacturing process, and before packaging.
 All inspections adhere to the ANSI/ASQ Z1.4-2008, MIL-STD-105E acceptable quality level standard, ensuring that all customers recieve the highest quality product on all items with optimal performance.